SaxsCode/dutch-memory-game/README.md

 - Modern, responsive design
 - Keyboard (Enter) and mouse support
 - Clear turn indicator and score display
-- Option to restart when the game is over
+- See your list and score the game is over
+- Keep track of your highscore!

 ## 🚀 Installation